 - If you are enrolled in Part B but not yet collecting Social Security, you’ll be billed quarterly by Medicare.
 You can pay electronically or by mail.
 The Medicare fact sheet "Pay Part A & Part B Premiums" has details on your options.

-- People with low incomes and limited financial assets may qualify for one of four Medicare Savings Programs that can help with premiums and copays.
+- People with low incomes and limited financial assets may qualify for Medicare Savings Programs that can help with Part B premiums.
 These are federally funded but run by the states.
-Eligibility requirements vary, but for most of the programs income limits range from about $1,000 to $1,400 a month for individuals and about $1,400 to $1,900 a month for married couples.
+In 2022, income limits to qualify for the programs range from $1,153 to $1,549 a month for individuals and $1,546 to $2,080 a month for married couples.